tulum ruins

 • I booked a Booking.com hotel deal and saved hundreds of dollars for the weeklong stay.
 In the end I paid $90 per night for our hotel stay for a November off-season booking for a hotel in the Tulum Pueblo.

 • We ate local food about 50% of the time, with street food and taquerias making up the majority of what we ate.
-Because we saved so much money on our hotel and airfare, we opted to eat tulum’s known-for amazing gastronomy for the other 50% of our dining experiences.
+Because we saved so much money on our hotel and airfare, we opted to eat Tulum’s known-for amazing gastronomy for the other 50% of our dining experiences.

 • I booked two guided experiences and did the rest of our activities on a DIY basis.